ArnaudBelcour/bigecyhmm/README.md

 - `cycle_occurence.tsv`: a tabulated file showing the occurrence of major functions in biogeochemical cycles.
 Rows correspond to the major function and the column corresponds to the community.
 - `diagram_*.png`: diagram representing a biogeochemical cycles (carbon, nitrogen, sulfur, other) from METABOLIC.
 It shows the number of organisms with predicted major functions and the relative occurrence of these functions.
 - `function_occurrence.tsv`: a tabulated file containing the ratio for each function.
 Rows correspond to the function and the column corresponds to the community.
 It is used to create the `heatmap_occurrence.png` file.
+- `function_occurrence_in_organism.tsv`: a tabulated file containing the occurrence of function in each organism of the samples.
 - `heatmap_occurrence.png`: a heatmap showing the occurrence for all the HMMs searched by bigecyhmm in the community (all the input protein files).
+- `pathway_presence_in_organism.tsv`: a tabulated file containing the occurrence of cycle funcitons in each organism of the samples.
 - `polar_plot_occurrence.png`: a polar plot showing the occurrence of major functions in the samples.
 - `swarmplot_function_ratio_community.png`: a swarmplot showing the occurrence of major functions in the samples.